getgrav/grav-learn/pages/02.content/09.multi-language/docs.md

 #### Translation Support

 Grav provides a simple yet powerful mechanism for providing translations in Twig and also via PHP for use in themes and plugins.
+The translations use the same list of languages as defined by the `languages: supported:` in your `system.yaml`.